Download This Sample

 - All of the Native American tribes had some things in common.
-They lived off the land by gathering food in the earliest times and then planting crops later in history.
+They lived off the land by gathering food in the earliest times and then planting crops later on.
 Once they began planting crops, they were able to begin creating villages that were permanent.

-- They all hunted and eventually domesticated animals.
+- They all hunted animals and eventually domesticated animals too.
 Most of the tribes used as much of the animal as they could.
 Meat was used for food.
 Furs and skins were used for clothing and shelters.
 The stomach was used to carry and hold water.
 Bones were used for needles and weapons.

 - The most important Native American food crop was corn, or what they called maize.
 Other important American Indian crops included squash, potatoes, wild rice, tomatoes, sweet potatoes, beans, pumpkins, sunflowers, peanuts, peppers, chocolate, and avocados.

 - All Native American people were very spiritual and they had many religious customs and rituals.
 They also had many gods.
 They believed in a special relationship with nature.
-For most, the Sun was the supreme god.
-They worshiped the sun because they needed it to grow their crops.
-They also needed rain, so many had a Rain god.
+For most, the sun was the supreme god.
+They worshipped the sun because they needed it to grow their crops.
+They also needed rain, so many had a rain god too.

 - Other elements in nature were also worshipped.
 Most tribes believed in the power of their dreams They were considered to be revelations made by the gods.
 Most had an important religious leader which some called Shaman, or medicine man.

-- The roles men and women in most Native American tribes were the same.
+- The roles of men and women in most Native American tribes were the same as now.
 The men hunted and provided protection for their people.
-The women prepared the food, made clothing and shelters and cared for the children.
+The women prepared the food, made clothing and shelters, and cared for the children.
 The men used bows and arrows, spears and knives to hunt.
-They would also work together to move herds of animals into enclosures or off cliffs to kill them.
+They would also work together to move animal herds into enclosures or off cliffs to kill them.